-The artist who is often considered the last great master of ukiyo-e woodblock prints and paintings is Tsukioka Yoshitoshi (月岡芳年) whose original name was Owariya Yonejirô.
-He also signed as Taiso Yoshitoshi 大蘇芳年 1839–1892).
-Highly skilled, imaginative, and innovative, Yoshitoshi worked from the end of the Edo period until more than two decades into the Meiji period over the course of a 40-year career.
-He witnessed the dying of the old feudal order and the rise of the new as Western culture and technology had a profound effect on Japanese society beginning with the signing of treaties opening up Japan to foreign trade in 1854.
-One senses this turmoil in much of Yoshitoshi's oeuvre as he sought to maintain previous cultural norms and artistic aims while also embracing some of the new developments.
+The artist who is often called the last great master of ukiyo-e woodblock prints and paintings is Tsukioka Yoshitoshi (月岡芳年 1839–1892) whose original name was Owariya Yonejirô.
+Gifted, imaginative, and innovative, Yoshitoshi worked from the end of the Edo period until more than two decades into the Meiji period over the course of a 40-year career.
+He witnessed the collapse of the old feudal order and the embrace of Western culture and technology, which had a profound effect on Japanese society beginning with the signing of treaties opening up Japan to foreign trade in 1854.
+One senses this turmoil in much of Yoshitoshi's oeuvre as he sought to maintain previous cultural norms and artistic aims while also assimilating some of the new aspects of "enlightenment."

-An important series from late in the decade was Yoshitoshi's Fûzoku sanjûnisô (Thirty-two aspects of daily life: 風俗三十二相) of 1888 featuring portrayals of beauties from different social classes.
+An important series by Yoshitoshi from the late 1880s was Fûzoku sanjûnisô (Thirty-two aspects of daily life: 風俗三十二相) of 1888, a remarkable set that featured portrayals of beauties from different social classes.
 (An alternate translation could be "Thirty-two aspects of customs and manners.")
 The first image shown above left is titled Urusasô Kansei nenkan shojo no fûzoku (Tiresome — the appearance of a virgin of the Kansei era: うるささう寛政年間処女之風俗) from February 1888.
 A young girl from a wealthy family, is with elegant coiffure and a fine uroko (fish-scale: 鱗) patterned robe, plays with her cat.
 We are reminded here, of course, that Yoshitoshi's teacher, Kuniyoshi, was entirely devoted to cats, as the felines appear frequently in his prints.
 A second example, above right, is titled Sanpogashitasô Meiji nenkan saikun no fûzoku (Strolling — the appearance of an upper-class wife of the Meiji era: 遊歩がしたそう明治年間妻君之風俗) from June 1888.
-Yoshitoshi portrayed an affluent young beauty in the latest Western fashion.
+Yoshitoshi portrayed an affluent young beauty adorned in the latest Western fashion.
 She is walking among irises, possibly in the Horikiri Shobuen (Iris Garden at Horikiri: 堀切菖蒲園) in Tokyo.
-The colorful, eye-catching depiction of Western fashion would have aroused controversy at a time when conflicts were widespread over the adoption of customs and manners from Western culture.
-In a print series that takes a nostalgic view toward traditional Japanese women, this final design makes a definitive statement about what is actually new (in this instance, probably not a fashion that Yoshitoshi would have found acceptable, given his sadness over the passing of the old ways in Japan).
+The colorful, eye-catching depiction of Western dress would have aroused some discomfort at a time when conflicts were widespread over the assimilation of customs and manners from the West.
+Although one could argue that Yoshitoshi's "upper-class wife" was but another variant on traditional ukiyo-e prints featuring women adorned in the latest fashions, this one brings with it some controversy.
+It grates against the nostalgic view of Japanese women otherwise presented in the series.
+Moreover, the modern-day beauty's attire — so brilliantly observed by Yoshitoshi — might not have met with his approval, given his sadness over the passing of the old ways in Japan.
+Despite all this, the design was reprinted many times to meet popular demand and most surviving impressions show some block wear.

 Yoshitoshi's masterpieces of the 1880s included several triptychs, foremost among them his Fujiwara no Yasumasa gekka rôteki zu (Fujiwara no Yasumasa playing flute by moonlight: 藤原保昌月下弄笛図) from 1883.
 The left sheet has a long inscription reading Meiji jûgo mizunoe-uma kishû Kaiga Kyôshinkai shuppinga Fujiwara no Yasumasa gekka rôteki zu, ôju ("Fujiwara no Yasumasa playing the flute by moonlight," a painting shown at the picture exposition of the National Painting Exhibition in autumn 1882, by request: 明治十五壬午季秋絵画共進会出品画藤原保昌月下弄笛図 応需).
 The original vertical-format painting, ink and color on silk measuring 1,423 x 785 mm, was submitted in 1882 to the Naikoku Kaiga Kyôshinkai (National Competitive Painting Exhibition) as part of its first public showcasing of traditional Japanese art.
 The exhibition was sponsored by the Ministry of Agriculture and Trade, which excluded Western-style paintings in an effort to revitalize and promote Japanese art.